Prvvv/exifmap/README.md

 ## About

-Exifmap can scrape and obtain image & device Exif data by scraping all of a target websites images and image files.
+Exifmap can scrape and obtain image & device Exif data by scraping all of a targets websites images and found image extentions.

 ![](https://i.ibb.co/5RkvfLF/exifmap1.png)